moleculerjs/site/source/docs/cachers.md

 ```

 {% note info Dependencies %}
-To use this cacher install the `ioredis` module with `npm install ioredis --save` command.
+To be able to use this cacher, install the `ioredis` module with the `npm install ioredis --save` command.
 {% endnote %}

 ### Custom cacher